Chocobo Racing

 Chocobo Racing received generally average reviews, with critics citing its low quality in several aspects of gameplay.
 The game was later released in Japan alongside Chocobo Stallion and Dice de Chocobo as part of the Chocobo Collection.
-On December 20, 2001, the game was re-released individually as part of the PSone Books series.
+The game was re-released individually as part of the PSone Books series in December 2001.
 It was released in Japan as a PSOne Classic on February 10, 2009.